fra98/fromCtoF/README.md

 $ npm run make
 ```

-Executables will generate in out/make/ directory
+Executables for your platform will generate in out/make/ directory